hannesbraun/tcpmuxa/README.md

 * One line represents one service.
 * Fields are seperated trough whitespace.
+* Configuration variables can be specified using the following syntax: `$key=value`.
+  Only the `port` can optionally be specified with this syntax right now.
 * Every service starts with its name.
 The name is case-insensitive.
 * A network service continues with `net`, the IP followed by the port.
 * A local service continues with `local`, the path to the executable followed by its arguments.